-As the epidemic has evolved, the allocation of resources among regions and income groupings has changed.
-The resource needs in upper-middleincome countries amount to 53% of the total resources required to achieve the results and targets outlined in the new Strategy.
-The majority of resource needs are concentrated in key geopolitical groupings specifically, the BRICS (Brazil, Russian Federation, India, China and South Africa) represent 41% and three other countries from the MINT group (Mexico, Indonesia, and Nigeria) represent 9% of all resource needs.

-Eastern and southern Africa has the largest per capita resource needs, reflecting its high HIV prevalence, and it accounts for 28% of total estimated resource needs by 2025.
-While Asia and the Pacific region has a lower disease burden and lower per-capita resource needs than eastern and southern Africa, the region nevertheless accounts for 32% of the total resource needs.
-Asia and the Pacific's substantial share of total resource needs stems from its much larger population, combined with unit costs which in many countries are higher than those in sub-Saharan Africa.
+- 221. As the epidemic has evolved, the allocation of resources among regions and income groupings has changed.
+The resource needs in upper-middle-income countries amount to 53% of the total resources required to achieve the results and targets outlined in the new Strategy.
+The majority of resource needs are concentrated in key geopolitical groupings-specifically, the BRICS (Brazil, Russian Federation, India, China and South Africa) and MINT (Mexico, Indonesia, Nigeria and Thailand) countries represent 40% and 11% of all resource needs, respectively. - 222.
+Eastern and southern Africa has the largest per capita resource needs, reflecting its high HIV prevalence, and it accounts for 37% of total resource needs in 2021-2030.
+While Asia and the Pacific region has a lower disease burden and lower per-capita resource needs than eastern and southern Africa, the region nevertheless accounts for 31% of the total resource needs.
+Asia and the Pacific's substantial share of total resource needs stems from its much larger population, combined with unit costs which many countries are higher than those in sub-Saharan Africa.
 Higher unit costs (e.g. for human resources and antiretroviral medicines) also contribute to the relatively high per capita resource needs in Latin America and in eastern Europe and central Asia.

 Figure 5.
-Breakdown of peak resource needs of US\$ 29 billion for the HIV response in 2025
+Breakdown of Peak Resource needs of US\$30.4 billion for the HIV response in 2025